 Student loans are commonly used financing options that are available to both residential and part-time online applicants, and require a minimum enrollment of 6 credits per term in a degree-granting program.
 Please note these pages provide information about both federal and supplemental (private) student loans, credit, and debt counseling.
-Some of the links will take you to other sites outside of the HGSE Financial Aid Office.
-The HGSE Financial Aid Office is not responsible for the contents of any external sites.
+Some links will take you to sites outside of the HGSE Financial Aid Office.
+The HGSE Financial Aid Office is not responsible for the content of any external sites.

 The Harvard Graduate School of Education, like all of Harvard University, participates in the Federal Direct Loan Program offered through the U.S. Department of Education.
 The only lender we list is Direct Lending, however you are free to research and borrow from any lender.

 When considering a supplemental loan, we remind students there are many options in addition to those listed in these materials.
 We encourage students to consider all of their borrowing options to ensure the best possible choice for their individual needs.
 Remember, only Federal Direct Unsubsidized and Graduate PLUS Loans are administered by the HGSE Financial Aid Office; supplemental loans are available from numerous lenders and you are welcome to explore those that interest you.
 Both Federal and supplemental loans are split and disbursed evenly across semesters for full-year students.
 Harvard University and the Harvard Graduate School of Education have no financial interest in which supplemental loan you choose to borrow.